We are a 'laptop school' and these pages are to inform you of the arrangements for laptops.

 May I purchase a non-recommended machine via my own supplier?

 No. Laptop procurement is a Bishops College Council decision that is clearly communicated to all parents, prior to acceptance of place.
-One problem laptop can disrupt an entire class and compromise the classroom experience for the boys and teachers.
+One problem laptop can disrupt an entire class and compromise the classroom experience for the students and teachers.
 Deviations from the model of prescribed machine may be possible in exceptional circumstances only and will be handled on a case by case basis by emailing itdirector@bishops.org.za.

 May I purchase an Apple Machine?